Nick Carter (British Army officer): High command

-In June 2018 Carter succeeded Air Chief Marshal Sir Stuart Peach as Chief of the Defence Staff.
+In June 2018, Carter succeeded Air Chief Marshal Sir Stuart Peach as Chief of the Defence Staff.

-In August 2018 Carter said he would not allow British soldiers to be "chased" by people making "vexatious claims" about their conduct during the Troubles in Northern Ireland.
+In August 2018, Carter said he would not allow British soldiers to be "chased" by people making "vexatious claims" about their conduct during the Troubles in Northern Ireland.
 Carter said serving and former service personnel should face action for "genuine" wrongdoing.
 But he vowed groundless cases "will not happen on my watch".

-In 2018 Carter also became the patron for the UK charity Supporting Wounded Veterans.
+In 2018, Carter also became the patron for the UK charity Supporting Wounded Veterans.

 Carter was appointed Knight Grand Cross of the Order of the Bath (GCB) in the 2019 Birthday Honours.

 In 2020, Carter was one of the senior public servants who took part in the Government's daily coronavirus briefings.

 On 1 December 2021, Carter relinquished the appointment of aide-de-camp general to the Queen.

+In 2024, Carter joined the Tony Blair Institute for Global Change as a Strategic Counsellor for Peace and Security.